wikimedia/revscoring/README.rst

 ``sudo apt-get install python-numpy python-scipy``

+Virtualenv users, please note that you'll have to use the --system-site-packages option if you install the system packages like this.

 Otherwise, you'll have to install the prerequisite packages by hand, as follows:

 Linux Mint 17.1: